-- 4-a.
-Support State implementation of laws improving bicycle safety, such as the 'margin of safety' bicycle passing law. - 4-b.
-Support updates to the Wyoming drivers manual to include the rules of the road for bicycle riders.
+4-a.
+Support State implementation of laws improving bicycle safety, such as the 'margin of safety' bicycle passing law.

+4-b.
+Support updates to the Wyoming drivers manual to include the rules of the road that relate to bicyclists.

 Strategy 5: Improve data related to walking and bicycling in Cheyenne.